 The German Historical Institute London (GHIL) is an academically independent institution and part of the Max Weber Foundation German Humanities Institutes Abroad.
 It promotes research on medieval and modern history, in particular on the comparative history of Britain and Germany, on the British Empire and the Commonwealth, and on Anglo-German relations.
 Its public library specializes in German history.

-Closing date for applications: 31 January 2015
+Closing date for applications: 15 May 2015